 HMRC states that holding companies are not liable for VAT if their basic functions are to:

 - Defend itself and its subsidiaries from takeovers

 These activities are not considered ‘taxable supplies’, so they do not attract VAT charges.
 Furthermore, holding companies are not permitted to register for VAT if these are the only activities they carry out.

-Holding companies that provide or intend to provide taxable supplies to a subsidiary, such as management services, are permitted to register for VAT and must do so if their annual taxable supplies exceed £85,000 (2021-22 VAT threshold).
+Holding companies that provide or intend to provide taxable supplies to a subsidiary, such as management services, are permitted to register for VAT and must do so if their annual taxable supplies exceed £85,000 (2022-23 VAT registration threshold).

 Holding company name rules

 There are no longer any restrictions on using the word ‘holding’ or ‘holdings’ in a company name, so you are free to register the name without prior approval from the Secretary of State at Companies House.